Interactive Fiction Competition

 The Interactive Fiction Competition (also known as IFComp) is one of several annual competitions for works of interactive fiction.
 It has been held since 1995.
-It is intended for fairly short games, as judges are only allowed to spend two hours playing a game before deciding how many points to award it.
+It is intended for fairly short games, as judges are only allowed to spend two hours playing a game before deciding how many points to award it, but longer games are allowed entry.
 The competition has been described as the "Super Bowl" of interactive fiction.

 Since 2016 it is operated by the Interactive Fiction Technology Foundation (IFTF).

 Organization

 In 2016, operation of the competition was taken over by the Interactive Fiction Technology Foundation.

-The lead organizer 2014-2017 was Jason McIntosh, and in 2018 it was Jacqueline Ashwell.
+The lead organizer 2014–2017 was Jason McIntosh, and in 2018 it was Jacqueline Ashwell.

 Categories

 Although the first competition had separate sections for Inform and TADS games, subsequent competitions have not been divided into sections and are open to games produced by any method, provided that the software used to play the game is freely available.

 In addition to the main competition, the entries take part in the Miss Congeniality contest, where the participating authors vote for three games (not including their own).
 This was started in 1998 to distribute that year's surplus prizes; this additional contest has remained unchanged since then, even without the original reason for its existence.

 There is also a 'Golden Banana of Discord' side contest; the distinction is given to the entry with scores with the highest standard deviation.